mozilla/firefox-browser-architecture/text/0005-architecture-reviews.md

 The chair then evaluates and refines the team’s document with the assistance of domain experts and the identified stakeholders.
 Hopefully the consulted stakeholders concur with the framing of the problem and are aligned behind the architectural approach, but perhaps they are not.
 The chair collects such concerns and presents them.
 This should be a collaborative process whereby the architectural review functions to document a problem and a proposed solution, in which case the chair can solicit response from the team.

-Hopefully, involving the team and the chair informally and subsequently sharing ownership of a document will seed a collaborative process.
+Involving the team and the chair informally and subsequently sharing ownership of a document is designed to seed a collaborative process.
 A particular benefit is avoiding drift between the proposal and the focus of the review: that is, a "successful review" that results in a “go” or “no go” from responsible decision makers in which the review doesn't actually evaluate what the team proposes.

 ### What to review and what to say after review